 Public Health Community Grant Fund

-The Public Health Community Grant Fund offers funding of up to £1,500 for health and wellbeing projects.
+The Public Health Community Grant Fund offers funding for health and wellbeing projects in Harlow.

-The purpose of the grant is to fund health and wellbeing initiatives in Harlow which support the our health and wellbeing partnership strategy and meet the priorities of the Health and Wellbeing Partnership Board and the subgroups - see our health and wellbeing board page for more information.
+The purpose of the grant is to fund health and wellbeing initiatives which support our health and wellbeing partnership strategy and meet the priorities of the Health and Wellbeing Partnership Board.

 Eligibility

-The grant is open to community, voluntary and private sector organisations and individuals that provide services to the residents of Harlow.
+The grant is open to any voluntary, community, faith and social enterprise (VCFSE) organisations that provide services to the residents of Harlow.

 Projects must: